-Knowing where to build a shed doesn’t come to you in an instant.
+Knowing where to build storage sheds doesn’t come to you in an instant.
 It takes research, thought and advice.
 Storage sheds have so many requirements.
 They have to be durable, big enough to hold your items, in compliance with local building code and more.

 Before you make your decision on where to build a shed, go through the following steps.